deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 To verify the cohort assignments for your students, download the  :ref:`student profile report<View and download student data>` for your course.
-If changes are needed, you can :ref:`assign students<Assign Students to Cohorts Manually>` to different cohorts manually on the **Cohort Management** page of the Instructor Dashboard, or :ref:`upload cohort assignment changes<Assign Students to Cohort Groups by uploading CSV>` in a .csv file.
+If changes are needed, you can :ref:`assign students<Assign Students to Cohorts Manually>` to different cohorts manually on the Cohorts page of the Instructor Dashboard, or :ref:`upload cohort assignment changes<Assign Students to Cohort Groups by uploading CSV>` in a .csv file.